aatuh/recsys/README.md

 The script saves evidence under `analysis/evidence/` and rewrites `analysis/scenarios.csv`; scenario **S7** now records the starter profile applied to cold-start users, while **S8/S9** confirm boost and trade-off telemetry.

+Need the recommended diversity settings for a surface?
+Call `GET /v1/admin/recommendation/presets` to retrieve the current `mmr_lambda` presets (parsed from `MMR_PRESETS` or the built-in defaults) so tooling can present validated dropdowns.

 ## Configuration profiles and feature flags

 - The API recognises three configuration profiles: `development`, `test`, and